GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 An **attribution trigger** is the event that tells the browser to capture conversions.

-By following the steps in this document, you can register triggers to register conversions that the browser will then attribute to the relevant source events—namely, ad impressions or ad clicks.
+By following the steps in this document, you can register triggers to register conversions that the browser then attributes to the relevant source events—namely, ad impressions or ad clicks.

 ## Registration methods